-ABC Tennessee Alcohol Responsibility Act for Server Card/Permit
+ABC Tennessee Alcohol Responsibility Act for Server Permit

-TENNESSEE ALCOHOL RESPONSIBILITY ACT OF 1995 AND SERVER PERMITS
+TENNESSEE ALCOHOL RESPONSIBILITY ACT OF 1995 AND THE SERVER PERMIT PROCESS

 A server is not eligible for a permit if they: